python-telegram-bot/python-telegram-bot/README.rst

     $ pip install python-telegram-bot --upgrade

-Or you can install from source with:
+Or you can install from the source with:

 .. code:: shell